canonical/data-science-stack/docs/how-to/mlflow/mlflow-logs.rst

 Before accessing the logs, ensure you have the following:

 - DSS CLI installed on your workstation.
-- MLflow deployment is `Ready`.
+- MLFlow deployment is `Ready`.

-Retrieving MLflow Logs
+Retrieving MLFlow Logs
 ------------------------

 **Retrieve the logs**:

-   To get the logs for MLflow, use the `dss logs` command followed by the `--mlflow` option:
+   To get the logs for MLFlow, use the `dss logs` command followed by the `--mlflow` option:

    .. code-block:: bash